 A Finnish REIT is fully exempt from paying corporate income tax.
-However, penalty tax charges may apply on a REIT in certain circumstances.
+However, penalty tax charges may be applied to a REIT in certain circumstances.

 Disposals of property are permitted, but may result in a penalty tax charge unless the following requirements are met: